dansman805/gm0/source/docs/hardware-basics/tips-and-tricks.rst

-Tips and Tricks
+tips and twicks
 ===============

-Below is a collection of tips and tricks on basic building.
-Some of them may seem obvious, but almost every FTC newbie made these mistakes at least once.
+b-bewow is a cowwection o-of tips and twicks on basic b-buiwding. (⑅˘꒳˘) some of them may seem o-obvious, UwU but awmost evewy ftc n-nyewbie made these mistakes at weast once. -.-

-- **Color code your tools**.
-If you are using several different sizes of hex drivers (e.g. 2.5 mm and 3 mm used in goBILDA), color code them, using different color electric tape for different sizes.
+- **cowow c-code youw toows**. o.O if you a-awe using sevewaw d-diffewent sizes o-of hex dwivews (e.g. OwO 2.5 mm and 3 mm used in gobiwda), ʘwʘ cowow code them, >w< using diffewent cowow e-ewectwic tape fow diffewent sizes. >w<
-- **Avoid set screws**. :term:`Set screws <Set Screw>` easily come loose, causing the hub to slip.
-In addition, :term:`set screws <Set Screw>` damage the :term:`axle <Shaft>`, sometimes making it very hard to remove the hub later.
-For these reasons, whenever possible, use :term:`clamping hubs <Clamping Hub>` and collars instead of :term:`set screw <Set Screw>` ones.
-If you must use set screw hubs, use a non-permanent threadlocker such as `Loctite blue <https://www.loctiteproducts.com/en/products/specialty-products/specialty/loctite_threadlockerblue242.html>`_ to prevent them from loosening.
+- **avoid set scwews**. (˘ω˘) :tewm:`set scwews <set s-scwew>` easiwy c-come woose, òωó causing the hub to s-swip. in addition, OwO :tewm:`set scwews <set scwew>` damage the :tewm:`axwe <shaft>`, OwO s-sometimes making it vewy hawd t-to wemove the hub w-watew. (⑅˘꒳˘) fow these w-weasons, (///ˬ///✿) whenevew p-possibwe, (ꈍᴗꈍ) use :tewm:`cwamping h-hubs <cwamping hub>` and cowwaws instead of :tewm:`set s-scwew <set s-scwew>` ones.
+(U ﹏ U) i-if you must use set scwew hubs, use a nyon-pewmanent thweadwockew s-such as `woctite bwue <https://www.woctitepwoducts.com/en/pwoducts/speciawty-pwoducts/speciawty/woctite_thweadwockewbwue242.htmw>`_ t-to pwevent them fwom woosening.
+UwU
-- **Only use locknuts**.
-Never use regular nuts in your builds - they easily come loose under vibration.
-Kep nuts used in TETRIX are better, but they are still prone to loosening.
-For best results, always use :term:`nylon locknuts <Locknut>`.
+- **onwy use wocknuts**.
+OwO nyevew use weguwaw nyuts in youw b-buiwds - they easiwy come woose undew vibwation. òωó k-kep nyuts used in tetwix awe bettew, UwU but they a-awe stiww pwone t-to woosening. (⑅˘꒳˘) f-fow best wesuwts, σωσ awways use :tewm:`nywon wocknuts <wocknut>`. (///ˬ///✿)
-- **Do not use socket head screws on plastic**.
-Using socket head screws for attaching plastic parts (in particular, for attaching servos) damages the plastic.
-Use button head screws instead, or use socket head screws withwashers.
+- **do nyot use socket head scwews on pwastic**.
+(U ﹏ U) using socket head s-scwews fow attaching p-pwastic p-pawts (in pawticuwaw, òωó f-fow attaching s-sewvos) damages t-the pwastic. rawr x3 use button head scwews instead, (U ᵕ U❁) o-ow use socket head scwews withwashews.
-- **Make sure screws are not hitting anything**.
-When you are attaching a part, make sure the screw you are using is not longer than the depth of the threaded hole - otherwise, the screw will hit the bottom of the hole and you will be unable to tighten it properly.
+- **make s-suwe scwews awe nyot hitting anything**. >w< w-when you a-awe attaching a pawt, σωσ make suwe the scwew you awe using is nyot w-wongew than the depth of the thweaded howe - o-othewwise, >w< the scwew wiww hit the bottom of the howe and you wiww b-be unabwe to tighten it pwopewwy. (///ˬ///✿)

-  This situation commonly happens when attaching parts to a :term:`t-slot extrusion <Extrusion>` (Misumi, REV, goBILDA's goRAIL) - if the screw is too long, it will hit the bottom of the slot, and no matter how hard you try, you won't get a tight connection.
-Another case when this situation arises is when using attachment blocks where two screw holes intersect - if you are not careful, you could have one screw hitting another.
+  t-this situation c-commonwy happens w-when attaching p-pawts to a :tewm:`t-swot extwusion <extwusion>` (misumi, UwU wev, gobiwda's gowaiw) - i-if the scwew i-is too wong, (⑅˘꒳˘) i-it wiww hit the bottom of the s-swot, rawr x3 and nyo mattew how hawd you twy, OwO you won't g-get a tight connection.
+UwU a-anothew case when this s-situation awises is when using attachment b-bwocks w-whewe two scwew howes intewsect - i-if you awe nyot c-cawefuw, >w< you c-couwd have one scwew hitting anothew. ( ͡o ω ͡o )
-- **Do not connect two components which both have threaded holes**.
-To get tight connection, the screw should go through an **unthreaded** hole in one component into a **threaded** hole in another, or through two unthreaded holes into a nut.
+- **do n-nyot connect two components w-which both h-have thweaded h-howes**. (˘ω˘) to get tight connection, t-the scwew shouwd g-go thwough an **unthweaded** h-howe in one component i-into a **thweaded** h-howe i-in anothew, rawr x3 ow t-thwough two unthweaded howes into a nyut. (///ˬ///✿)
-- **Removing stripped screws**.
-A common problem is removing a screw in which the hex socket head is damaged or worn out and thus the regular hex driver doesn't provide enough holding power to loosen the screw.
-Here are some ways to deal with the problem.
+- **wemoving s-stwipped scwews**. -.- a common p-pwobwem is wemoving a scwew in which the hex socket head is damaged ow wown out and thus the weguwaw hex dwivew d-doesn't pwovide e-enough howding powew to woosen the scwew. ( ͡o ω ͡o ) hewe a-awe some ways t-to deaw with the p-pwobwem. (˘ω˘)

-  - Get a better hex driver.
-Hex driver can also be worn out, especially ball head hex drivers.
-Get a new hex driver (not ball head), which is not yet worn out, and it might give you more traction with stubborn screws.
+  - get a bettew hex dwivew. hex dwivew c-can awso be wown out, (⑅˘꒳˘) especiawwy b-baww head hex d-dwivews. -.- get a nyew hex dwivew (not b-baww head), -.- w-which is nyot y-yet wown out, >w< and it might give you mowe twaction with stubbown scwews. (˘ω˘)
-  - Put a rubber band between the tip of the hex driver and the socket.
-This increases the traction.
+  - put a-a wubbew band between the tip of t-the hex dwivew a-and the socket.
+OwO this incweases the twaction.
+UwU
-  - Use a hacksaw or a Dremel to cut a slot in the screw head, turning it into a slotted screw that can be removed using regular flat screwdriver.
+  - u-use a hacksaw ow a-a dwemew to cut a swot in the scwew head, (⑅˘꒳˘) tuwning i-it into a swotted scwew that can be wemoved using weguwaw fwat s-scwewdwivew. (ꈍᴗꈍ)
-  - Use a `screw extractor <https://www.amazon.com/dp/B07GZ17QD9/>`_
+  - use a `scwew e-extwactow <https://www.amazon.com/dp/b07gz17qd9/>`_
-  - If nothing works, drill it out.
+  - i-if nyothing w-wowks, σωσ dwiww it out.
+OwO
-  - If that doesn't work, remember that a screw is not a screw if it is liquid metal.
-This is obviously not a very good idea. :)
+  - if that doesn't wowk, rawr x3 w-wemembew that a-a scwew is nyot a scwew if it i-is wiquid metaw. ʘwʘ t-this is obviouswy nyot a vewy good idea. ʘwʘ :)

-  Needless to say, once you removed the damaged screw, discard it immediately - do not put it back in the box with other screws.
+  n-needwess to say, ( ͡o ω ͡o ) once you wemoved the damaged scwew, OwO discawd it immediatewy - do nyot put it back i-in the box with othew scwews. ʘwʘ